FAQ’S

 • Our initial commitment with Serge is for two years, but we are open to staying longer if it’s a good fit.
 We feel serving the poor globally is our life’s calling, and our hope is that these two years will continue to give us clarity and insight on how and where we can best do that.

 • You probably think of mud huts (which definitely are there) when you think of life in rural Kenya.
 And while we wish we could say we are that adventurous - that will be far from our living scenario.
-We’ll be living in duplex on the hospital grounds next to Western and Kenyan physicians and their families.
-We’ll have running, hot water, a fridge, electricity (when it’s on!), and a kitchen with cabinets - all things we are most grateful for!
-We are excited to be only a five minute walk from the hospital where Jack will be working as well.
-We’d love to give everyone a tour of our home and new surroundings when we move, so make sure to sign up for our newsletter so you get all our updates!
+We live in a concrete duplex on the hospital grounds next to Western and Kenyan physicians and their families.
+We have running, hot water, a fridge, electricity (when it’s on!), and a kitchen with cabinets - all things we are most grateful for!
+We are excited to be only a five minute walk from the hospital as well.